 4.2 Assumed Pensionable Pay

-In cases of reduced contractual pay or nil pay:

-as a result of sickness or injury
+Assumed pensionable pay (APP) is a notional pay figure used in place of actual pensionable pay in certain circumstances when the member is absent from work and receives reduced or nil pay.
+This ensures that the member’s pension continues to build up in the same way that it would have if the member was working their usual hours at their usual rate of pay.

+Assumed pensionable pay is used in the following circumstances:

+the member is on leave due to sickness or injury and is on reduced contractual pay or no pay

+the member has reduced pay or no pay while on child related leave, such as:

+ordinary maternity leave, ordinary adoption leave or paternity leave, and

-during relevant child related leave which includes ordinary maternity, paternity or adoption leave, paid shared parental leave, paid parental bereavement leave and any paid additional maternity or adoption leave and
+paid additional maternity leave, paid additional adoption leave, paid shared parental leave, paid parental bereavement leave or paid neonatal care leave.

-during reserve forces service leave - if the employee, although eligible to be in the Armed Forces Pension Scheme during that period, has elected to remain a member of the L G P S
+while the member is on reserve forces service leave provided the member elects to remain in the LGPS instead of joining the Armed Forces Pension Scheme

-a member’s pension continues to build up as if they were at work receiving their normal pay.
-The notional pay figure used to represent the member’s normal pay is Assumed Pensionable Pay (A P P).
-In the circumstances listed above (and only in these circumstances) the amount added to the C P P should be the A P P and not any pensionable pay received.
+In these circumstances, the amount added to the C P P should be the A P P and not any pensionable pay received.

-The exception is when the pensionable pay received for any given day in that period is greater than the A P P. This might occur on a KIT day, SPLIT day or Stringer day.
+The exception is when the pensionable pay received for any given day in that period is greater than the A P P. This might occur on a ‘keeping in touch’ (KIT) day, ‘shared parental leave in touch’ (SPLIT) day or Stringer day.
 If this happens, pensionable pay is added to C P P for that day and A P P is added for the other days.
 Note that the A P P figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s).
 The same A P P figure continues to apply during the remainder of the relevant period of absence.

 A P P Calculation

 A P P is calculated as an annual rate then applied to the relevant period as a proportion of that rate.
-The annual rate of A P P is calculated as follows for any employee whose pay periodicity is other than monthly (eg weekly, fortnightly, lunar, quarterly, half yearly).
+The annual rate of A P P is calculated as follows for any employee who is paid other than monthly (eg weekly, fortnightly, lunar, quarterly, half yearly).

-You can read more on how to calculate APP in the Assumed Pensionable Pay bitesize training on the ‘employer bite size training’ page of www.lgpsregs.org
+You can read more on how to calculate APP in the Assumed Pensionable Pay bitesize training on the ‘employer bite size training’ page of www.lgpsregs.org.

 Member paid other than monthly